 Useful information when helping clients who have lawyers.

-Songs about everyday law
+Folk Law - Songs about everyday law

 Folk Law' is a music CD and songbook with original songs about everyday law.
 The songs cover the legal system, shopping, buying cars, driving, renting, bullying, police, courts, family violence, work rights, resolving disputes, discrimination and citizenship.